 If your probe does not meet the specifications tested in the Performance Verification, you can send the probe to Tektronix for repair.
-See page 42, Preparation for Shipment.
+Follow the procedure on page 46 to prevent damage to the probe during shipping.

 Preparation for Shipment

 If the original packaging is unfit for use or not available, use the following packaging guidelines: